davhofer/datathon23/README.md

 # datathon23
-Code from the ACE Datathon 2023 in Zürich, D-One challenge.
+Code from the ACE Datathon 2023 in Zürich.
+Team BONK, challenge provided by D-ONE.